Willie Mays: Player of the Decade

-Later years with the Giants (1971–1972)
+Later years with the Giants

 Though center field remained his primary position in 1971, Mays played 48 games at first base.
 He got off to a fast start in 1971, the year he turned 40.
 Against the Mets on May 31, he hit a game-tying eighth-inning home run, saved multiple runs with his defense at first base, and performed a strategic base-running maneuver with one out in the 11th inning, running slowly from second to third base to draw a throw from Tim Foli and allow Al Gallagher to reach first safely.
 Evading Foli's tag on the return throw to third, Mays scored the winning run on a sacrifice fly.
 He had 15 home runs and a .290 average at the All-Star break but faded down the stretch, only hitting three home runs and batting .241 for the rest of the year.
 One reason he hit so few home runs was that Mays walked 112 times, 30 more times than he had at any point in his career.
 This was partly because Willie McCovey, who often batted behind Mays in the lineup, missed several games with injuries, causing pitchers to pitch carefully to Mays so they could concentrate on getting less-skilled hitters out.
 Subsequently, Mays led the league in on-base percentage (.425) for only the second time, though his 123 strikeouts were a career-high.
-He batted .271 and stole 23 bases.
+He finished the season batting .271 with 18 home runs, 61 RBI, and 23 stolen bases in 136 games.